jakemcc/jakemccrary.com/source/_posts/2017-03-31-what-clojure-testing-library-is-most-used.markdown

 I don't really feel comfortable making a judgment call on if the cost is expensive or not but this article cost a bit less than seven dollars to write.
-This doesn't seem to outrageous to me.
+This doesn't seem too outrageous to me.

 Based on my limited usage of BigQuery, it is something I'd look into further if I needed its capabilities.